 Performance Reporting and Benefits

-NextGen is vital to ensuring the National Airspace System (NAS) safely accommodates air traffic growth and new types of aircraft, as well as protecting aviation's essential role for Americans and the U.S. economy.
+NextGen is vital to ensuring the National Airspace System (NAS) safely accommodates air traffic growth and new types of aircraft.
+It also supports aviation's essential role for Americans and the U.S. economy.

 Improvements from new NextGen technologies, capabilities, and procedures realize benefits in safety, efficiency, and capacity.
 The benefits graphic below highlights the total benefits measured from more than 20 NextGen capabilities through more than 200 implementations across the nation.
-Fuel savings can also be equivalent to reducing carbon dioxide emissions.
+Fuel savings also mean lower carbon dioxide emissions.

 *Per DOT guidance, the FAA values benefits using not only aircraft operating cost savings, but also passenger travel time savings.

-Of the estimated $9.5 billion in accrued benefits to the airlines and flying public, the graph below depicts the amount of benefits accrued each year from 2010 to 2022 by type of benefit.
+Of the estimated $10.9 billion in accrued benefits to the airlines and flying public, the graph below depicts benefits accrued each year from 2010 to 2023 by type of benefit.

-NextGen continued to deliver benefits during COVID but at lower levels due to the drop in flights and congestion.
+NextGen continued to deliver benefits during the COVID-19 pandemic but at lower levels because of the drop in flights and congestion.

-Many NextGen benefits result from improving a system under stress and experiencing a delay.
-Airline flights during early COVID sank to unprecedented levels, which resulted in dramatically reduced delays.
-NextGen implemented capabilities are focused on improving the NAS when demand approaches limited capacities across the system.
+Many NextGen benefits result from improving a system under stress and experiencing delays.
+Early in the pandemic, airline flights sank to unprecedented low numbers, which resulted in dramatically reduced delays.
+NextGen implemented capabilities are focused on improving the NAS when demand approaches the capacity limits across the system.
 NextGen’s value is greater when demand is high, and as demand grows in the future, the value of NextGen programs will grow exponentially.

 Joint Analysis

-NextGen benefits have been measured in detail since 2010 and accrue each year.
-They are calculated by analyzing performance before and after implementing NextGen capabilities.
-Once a detailed evaluation is completed after implementation these benefits are continued into future years if the systems and/or procedures remain in use by controllers and pilots.
-As with the impacts of COVID annual benefit adjustments are made for changes in demand.
+NextGen benefits have been measured in detail since 2010.
+The FAA calculates benefits by analyzing performance before and after implementing NextGen capabilities.
+Once a detailed evaluation is completed after implementation, these benefits continue into future years if the systems, procedures, or both remain in use by air traffic controllers and pilots.
+As with the effects of the pandemic, the FAA adjusts annual benefits for changes in demand.

 In 2016, the FAA started examining many of these benefits in partnership with the industry through the Joint Analysis Team (JAT) under the NextGen Advisory Committee (NAC).